James4Ever0/notes/Image and audio feature extraction for Language Models.md

 ## Audio processing

 An useful and related field to speaker diarization in video processing is visual entity recognization, which can help you identify anime or movie characters across different frames.

+When unsure, the agent shall consult online search engines, subtitles and existing recognized entities for classification.
+If a dataset is successfully created, one can train a YOLO model to speed up the process.

 ---